spaceo/strapi-nextjs/README.md

 ### Get frontend up

 #### Enter frontend
-From the root of the project:
+In another terminal session and from the root of the project:

 ```bash
 cd frontend